 By default, the middle portion of the page provides a graphical representation of current alarms being generated in your environment.
 Blue circles indicate the number of alarms in a category that are displaying at a particular time.
 A bigger circle indicates a higher number of alarms.
 Alarms are prioritized by categories that reflect typical methods used by attackersOne who maliciously attempts to bypass security restrictions or negatively impact a system or resource..
 See Viewing Alarm Details for more information on alarm categorization.

 You can also search for and filter out specific alarms using time ranges and other search criteria.
-Click on a specific alarm row to display additional information for the selected alarm, in a popup window.
-You can view and examine full details about an alarm, in a full browser window, by clicking the alarm, and then the Full Detail link.
+Click a specific alarm row to display additional information for the selected alarm, in a popup window.
+You can view and examine full details about an alarm, in a full browser window, by clicking the alarm, and then clicking Full Detail.
 Use this link to see all the information about the alarm such as the events that triggered the alarms, source and destination IPTarget IP address for an event. addresses, and the recommended actionsIn USM Anywhere you can execute an action from alarms, events, and vulnerabilities to run a scan, get forensic information, or execute a response for a configured AlienApp. to be done.

 This high-level view of summary information shows the overall state of your network, so you can get an immediate indication of the levels of eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall. and alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. occurring in your environment.